9brada6/tabs-with-posts/development.md

 - Add a back button from settings to the table.
 - Change namespace/folder name from settings from plural to singular

+- Remove "No order" from posts order setting.
+Is very confusing especially if is not selected.

 - Meta setting hide if exist or not exist also in PHP file, currently only ts implemented.

 - Remove order from orderby that does not depend, like post__in